nathanjhood/UBento/README.md

 Instead, we can pull Ubuntu-Minimal - Approx. 74mb - from a Docker container image, and launch that in WSL directly.
 Ubuntu-Minimal also has the "unminimize" command which rehydrates the install into the full server version of Ubuntu; from there, we can build a much more streamlined Ubuntu with fewer runtime dependencies and background service requirements (compare by running ```service --status-all```...) and tailor the environment towards a full-powered development environment with full GUI/desktop support (via an encrypted Windows X-Server) *and* with a much reduced footprint, a fully up-to-date package registry, and in many cases, improved runtime performances.

 This will hopefully get compiled into an interactive bash script... if time permits.
-Meanwhile, you check the files provided here in the repo to get the idea - copying these simple bash scripts into the Ubuntu-Minimal distro and installing/running a few standard packages is all that is required to achieve the above goals of UBento.
+Meanwhile, you can check the files provided here in the repo to get the idea - copying these simple bash scripts into the Ubuntu-Minimal docker distro and installing/running a few standard packages is all that is required to achieve the above goals of UBento.

 ## System Requirements: